AguaClara/SWOT/AguaClara Water Treatment Plant Design/Energy Dissipation and Velocity Gradients/EDR_G_Design.md

 $$  \bar G = \left(\frac{\rm{f}}{2\nu} \frac{\bar v^3}{D} \right)^\frac{1}{2}$$

-or in terms of flow rate, we have
+or in terms of flow rate, we have:

 $$  \bar G = \left(\frac{\rm{32f}}{ \pi^3\nu} \frac{Q^3}{D^7} \right)^\frac{1}{2}$$

 Laboratory scale apparatus is often limited to laminar flow where viscosity effects dominate.
-The equations describing laminar flow conditions always include viscosity For the case of laminar flow in a straight pipe we have
+The equations describing laminar flow conditions always include viscosity.
+For the case of laminar flow in a straight pipe, we have:

 $$\rm{f} = \frac{64}{Re}$$